Watchdog Says Capitol Police Deficient at Monitoring Threats

 “A stand-alone entity, with a defined mission dedicated to countersurveillance activities in support of protecting the Congressional Community, would improve the Department’s ability to identify and disrupt individuals or groups intent on engaging in illegal activity directed at the Congressional Community and its legislative process,” the report says, according to a summary released by the House Administration Committee ahead of the hearing.
 Bolton has not released the full report.

 Bolton told the panel that the Capitol Police is in the process of opening up two regional offices so it can better protect lawmakers at home.
-The department confirmed that on Monday, saying they will be opening up offices in San Francisco and Miami.
+The department confirmed that on Monday, saying they will be opening up offices in San Francisco and Tampa, Florida.

 Illinois Rep. Rodney Davis, the top Republican on the committee, said he hopes they open up more offices around the country and prosecute more people who are making the threats.
 He noted that he has received threats himself — a man was arrested in 2019 for threatening to shoot him.